hirokifurue1/Cryptanalysis_SNOVA_Multihomogeneous/README.md

 # Cryptanalysis_SNOVA_Multihomogeneous

-This repository contains the Magma code used for experiments presented in the paper:
+This repository contains the Magma codes used for experiments presented in the paper:

 > **"Improved Cryptanalysis of SNOVA by Solving　Multi-homogeneous Systems via Matrix Transformations"**
 > Hiroki Furue, Yasuhiko Ikematsu, Shuhei Nakamura, Rika Akiyama